If you believe that you have received an inaccurate quote or are otherwise not satisfied with the services provided to you, please contact us.

 A home equity loan based on the equity of the borrower's home.
 Unlike a HELOC, you receive all of the money upfront and then may equal monthly payments of principal and interest for the life of the loan (similar to a mortgage).

-A variety of banks and lenders offer HELOC and home equity loans.
+A variety of banks and lenders offer home equity loans.
 Our storefront can help you target the best opportunities and rates in your area.
 It’s always a good idea to shop around with a few lenders to compare rates, fees and loan terms.

 Compare rates with confidence.
 Rates are accurate and available as of the date seen for Bankrate customers.
 Identify yourself as a Bankrate consumer to get the Bankrate.com rate.About Bankrate